Brianland

 .

-1:23:08 – tunnel trap door opened to evacuate immigrants
+1:23:08 – tunnel trap door opened to evacuate immigrants.

-1:23:37 – army bangs on locked-up front store door –
+1:23:37 – army bangs on locked-up store door.

 The store kid who wouldn’t get off his phone earlier is still on his phone and not watching the door. 🙂